SFUStatgen/SFUStatgen.github.io/resources/computecan_filesquotas.md

 by typing `rm -r TestDir`.

-## SFU Statgen datasharing group
+## sfu-statgen datasharing group

 GOT HERE

+* For
-* shared space between two sponsors is ...
+* shared space between two sponsors is managed by an "access control list" called `sfu-statgen`.
 * Remember to cp, not mv files to here
 * Share with the group with setfacl for a directory called Testing, execute the following from the